Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Introduction

-Directed link prediction has been tackled through graph mining asymmetric measures \cite{yu2014link, garcia2015phd, schall2015link} and, recently, a few attempts at capturing asymmetric proximity when creating node embeddings were proposed \cite{miller2009nonparametric, ou2016asymmetric, zhou2017scalable}.
-However, the question of how to reconstruct directed graphs from vector space representations to effectively perform directed link prediction remains widely open.
-In particular, it is unclear how to extend graph AE and graph VAE to directed graphs and to which extent the promising performances of these models on undirected graphs could also be achieved on directed link prediction tasks.
-We propose to address these questions in this paper, making the following contributions: \begin{itemize} \item We present a new model to effectively learn node embeddings from directed graphs using the graph AE and VAE frameworks.
-We draw inspiration from Newton's theory of universal gravitation to introduce a new decoder scheme, able to reconstruct asymmetric relationships from vector space node embeddings. \item We empirically evaluate our approach on three different directed link prediction tasks, for which standard graph AE and VAE perform poorly.
+Directed link prediction has been tackled through the computation of asymmetric measures \cite{yu2014link, garcia2015phd, schall2015link} and, recently, a few attempts at capturing asymmetric proximity when creating node embeddings were proposed \cite{miller2009nonparametric, ou2016asymmetric, zhou2017scalable}.
+However, the question of how to effectively reconstruct directed graphs from vector space representations to perform directed link prediction remains widely open.
+In particular, it is unclear how to extend graph AE and graph VAE to directed graphs, and to which extent the promising performances of these models on undirected graphs could also be achieved on directed link prediction tasks.
+We propose to address these questions in this paper, making the following contributions: \begin{itemize} \item We present a new model to effectively learn node embedding representations from directed graphs using the graph AE and VAE frameworks.
+We draw inspiration from Newton's theory of universal gravitation to introduce a new decoder, able to reconstruct asymmetric relations from vector space node embeddings. \item We empirically evaluate our approach on three different directed link prediction tasks, for which standard graph AE and VAE perform poorly.
 We achieve competitive results on three real-world datasets, outperforming popular baselines.
-To the best of our knowledge, these are the first graph AE/VAE experiments on directed graphs. \item We publicly release our code\footnote{\href{https://github.com/deezer/gravity_graph_autoencoders}{https://github.com/deezer/gravity\_graph\_autoencoders}} for these experiments, for reproducibility and easier future usages. \end{itemize}
+To the best of our knowledge, these are the first graph AE/VAE experiments on directed graphs. \item We publicly release our code\footnote{\href{https://github.com/deezer/gravity_graph_autoencoders}{https://github.com/deezer/gravity\_graph\_autoencoders}} for these experiments, for reproducibility and easier future usage. \end{itemize}

 This paper is organized as follows.
-In Section 2, we recall key concepts related to graph AE and VAE and we explain why these models are not suitable for directed link prediction.
+In Section 2, we recall key concepts related to graph AE and VAE and explain why these models are unsuitable for directed link prediction.
 In Section 3, we introduce our gravity-inspired method to reconstruct directed graphs using graph AE or VAE, and effectively perform directed link prediction.
-We present and discuss our experimental analysis in Section 4, and we conclude in Section 5.
+We present and discuss our experimental analysis in Section 4 and conclude in Section 5.